Research Team

 Master’s in Legal Studies, University of Illinois

-Bachelor of Science in Biology, Chicago State University
+Bachelor of Science in Biology (Philosophy Minor), Chicago State University

 Dr. Rachele Hendricks-Sturrup is the Research Director of Real-World Evidence (RWE) at the Duke-Margolis Institute for Health Policy in Washington, DC, strategically leading and managing the Institute's RWE Collaborative and RWE policy research portfolio and education.
-As an engagement expert, biomedical researcher, bioethicist, and policy practitioner with nearly 20 years of experience, her work directly addresses and serves key regulatory/legal, ethical, and social implications at the intersection of health policy and innovation implementation.
+As a nationally and internationally recognized engagement expert, biomedical researcher, bioethicist, and policy practitioner, her work explores and directly addresses key regulatory and implementation science issues and ethical, legal, & social implications (ELSI) at the intersection of health policy and innovation.

 As an active collaborator with Duke University faculty, scholars, students, and external practicing experts to advance the Institute's biomedical innovation work.
-Recently, she received a Duke-Margolis Mentor Award in 2023 and led groundbreaking work within the Institute's RWE Collaborative that resulted in the receipt of a 2024 Innovation Award from the Reagan-Udall Foundation for the United States Food and Drug Administration (FDA).
-She has authored several original research papers, commentaries, and perspectives in high-quality, peer-reviewed journals and has presented at and served on program committees for several conferences.
-Read her past and latest work here.
+She received a Duke-Margolis Mentor Award in 2023 and led groundbreaking work within the Institute's RWE Collaborative (the International Harmonization of RWE Standards Dashboard) that resulted in the receipt of a 2024 Innovation Award from the Reagan-Udall Foundation for the United States Food and Drug Administration.
+As a highly ranked scholar in personalized medicine, she has authored numerous original research papers, brief reports, blogs, commentaries, and perspectives in high-quality, peer-reviewed journals and has presented work at several national and international scientific conferences.
+Read her work here.

-Dr. Hendricks-Sturrup received her Bachelor of Science in Biology from Chicago State University, her Master’s in Pharmacology and Toxicology from Michigan State University, her Master’s in Legal Studies from the University of Illinois, and her Doctor of Health Science from Nova Southeastern University.
+Dr. Hendricks-Sturrup holds the following degrees: Bachelor of Science in Biology (minor in philosophy, honor distinction) from Chicago State University, Master’s in Pharmacology and Toxicology from Michigan State University, Master’s in Legal Studies from the University of Illinois, and Doctor of Health Science from Nova Southeastern University.
 She completed a predoctoral internship with the National Health Service in London, UK, and postdoctoral research training within the Department of Population Medicine at Harvard Pilgrim Health Care Institute and Harvard Medical School.

 White Paper